 In Terengganu, the Terengganu State Fatwa Council decided on expense deduction on 21 November 1999.
-However, farmers in Terengganu are not currently implementing this law, as evidenced by the fact that it is not mentioned in the 2012 Terengganu Islamic Religious and Malay Customs Council

-(MAIDAM) guide to agricultural zakat brochure or on the council's official website (MAIDAM, 2021).
-According to Tuan Zuhaimi Bin Tuan Sembok, the majority of farmers who paid zakat aspired to perform good deeds for the sake of Allah (Pers.
-Comm., 3 October 2012).
-As a result, they adhere to most Islamic scholars' view that the fulfilment of nisab determines one's wealth.
-While MAIDAM Terengganu has already said this, this community does not adhere to the opinion of Ibn 'Abbas and Ibn 'Umar about the permissibility of expense deductions for essentials and fundamental needs.
+However, farmers in Terengganu are not currently implementing this law, as evidenced by the fact that it was not mentioned in the Majlis Agama Islam dan Adat Melayu Terengganu (MAIDAM) guide to agricultural zakat brochure or on the council's official website (MAIDAM 2021).
+According to Tuan Zuhaimi bin Tuan Sembok, many farmers who pay zakat aspired to perform good deeds for the sake of Allah.4 As a result, they adhere to most Islamic scholars' view that the fulfilment of nisab determines one's wealth.
+While MAIDAM has already notified the Terengganu farmers' community, they disagree with Ibn 'Abbas and Ibn 'Umar on the permissibility of expense deductions for necessities and fundamental needs.

-On the other hand, before 2017, crop zakat was solely charged on gross revenue in Selangor, as per the Islamic Consultative Committee's resolution (1989), citing the Book of al-'Ubab, which states: "Upon completion of harvest, farmers are not allowed to eat the harvest, pay a wage for harvest, or give alms before paying the crop zakat.
-Furthermore, Takzir (a type of corporal punishment administered at the judge's discretion) will be imposed if the farmer defaults.
-While the farmers bear all expenses on crop costs."
-Mohd Farid Bin Mohd Zainal supported this regulation (Pers.
-Comm., 12 September 2012).
-However, at the Selangor state fatwa committee's sixth meeting in 2017, it was determined to allow for operating expenditures before enforcing zakat, according to the farmers' economics and current circumstances.
+On the other hand, before 2017, crop zakat was solely charged on gross revenue in Selangor, as per the Selangor Consultative Committee of Islamic Law (1989), citing the Book of al-'Ubab, which states: "Upon completion of harvest, farmers are not allowed to eat the harvest, pay a wage for harvest, or give alms before paying the crop zakat.
+Furthermore, takzir (a type of corporal punishment administered at the judge's discretion) will be imposed if the farmer defaults while bearing all expenses on crop costs."
+Mohd Farid bin Mohd Zainal supported this regulation, saying that "after harvesting, farmers should prioritise agriculture zakat payment".1However, at the Selangor state fatwa committee's sixth meeting in 2017, it was determined to allow for operating expenditures before enforcing zakat, in accordance with the farmers' economics and current circumstances.